TeachersFirst - Featured Sites: Week of Jan 11, 2015

 GradesK to 12

 In the ClassroomHistory, science, and art teachers can explore the galleries dedicated to those subjects to include pictures in newsletters, blogs, and class websites.
 Share the site with students on an interactive whiteboard or projector when they need images for projects.
 Find images from locations you are studying in world cultures or geography class.
-Find images to use in student online projects such as Bookemon (to create online books) or Superlame (an image editor to add text and thought bubbles).
+Find images to use in student online projects such as Bookemon (to create online books), or Phrase.it, reviewed here (an image editor to add speech bubbles to your image).
 Art teachers can find images for students to use as references or in photomontages (with credit).
 Use images for writing prompts or even to create descriptive sentences.
 Have one student describe the image as the other sketches the image.
 Now compare the described image to the real image.
 Keep this site as a reference link on your class web page for any time students are creating wikis, blogs, or electronic projects where they need images.

 Grades4 to 12

 In the ClassroomCreate playposit videos for use in your flipped classroom or for differentiating instruction in any subject.
 Assign videos to individuals or groups of students.
 Monitor student usage and progress using the site's tools.
-Allow students to create their own videos to review classroom material.
+Use this tool to enhance learning by allow students to create their own videos to review classroom material.
 Create videos for beginning of units, end of unit review, or ongoing instruction throughout the year.
 Share with Special Education and ESL/ELL teachers as a resource for creating and differentiating assignments.
 Create playposit videos for end of year review sessions.

 GradesK to 12